Essay

 Spotify functions as an emotional regulation apparatus for millions of people.
 Not as a tool for discovery or aesthetic experience, but as a structure for managing mood, managing silence, managing the unmediated experience of being alone with oneself.
 People put on playlists to calm anxiety, to amplify sadness, to create a bubble of familiar feeling that holds out against the discomfort of emptiness or uncertainty.

-Jung would recognize this immediately.
+Anyone familiar with depth psychology would recognize this immediately.
 The algorithm does not just capture attention.
 It offers the experience of being accompanied, of having a soundtrack, of being inside a narrative that feels curated for you.
 It produces pseudo-autonomy, the experience of choice and exploration while relieving the user of the responsibility of commitment to any single aesthetic or emotional direction.
 The shuffle button is the clearest example: you press it and something happens, but you did not really choose what.
 The music plays and you are not responsible for it.

 This is not incidental to how the system works.
 It is why the system works.
 People do not just tolerate this dynamic.
 They seek it out.
 They pay for it.
 They recommend it to friends.
 The emotional regulation function is the bait that makes the behavioral capture invisible.